PhuongFX/Online-Gaming/README.md

 **Get Involved 🤝**
 -----------------

 I hope you found the project interesting and informative.
 If you'd like to try out the model or contribute to the project, please let me know!
-I'd love to hear from you. [insert contact info]
+I'd love to hear from you.
 * [Follow me on GitHub](https://github.com/PhuongFX)
 * [Follow me on Hugging Face](https://huggingface.co/PhuongFX)